7 Common Investing Mistakes

-When it comes to investing, there are a lot of different strategies that you can choose from.
-Whether you want to focus on stocks, crypto, or dividend investing- the choices have never been more varied.
+There are a lot of different investing strategies that you can choose from when first starting out.
+Whether you want to focus on stocks, crypto, or dividend investing; the choices have never been more varied.
 However, this is also what makes it hard for new investors to know where they should be starting out!
 You don’t need to be a finance guru to invest successfully.
 You just need the right information.
 The first thing you should know is that the stock market isn’t as risky as you might think, and it can actually be easier than some other types of investments, like real estate or commodities trading.
 This means that if you are willing to take on some risk and do your research, investing in stocks could be a great way for you to grow your money over time with relatively low-risk and high returns.
 That said, there are still plenty of mistakes people make when they start investing and we want to help prevent that from happening to you – so here are 7 common mistakes new investors tend to make!

 1. New investors often invest without doing enough research